yihangs/autoparadvisor/README.md

 Here we provide an example of generating a parameter advisor set for a new RNA-seq sample via our model.

 ## Download fastq files

+Download fastq files of the sample (SRA accession number:SRR9321872) from https://sra-explorer.info.